uesseu/ninwavelets/README.md

 transformed = morlet.power(wave)
 ```

-But, I think, CWTMode should be set properly when the class is inherited.
+CWTMode should be set properly when the class is inherited.

 # Reference
 ## WaveletClasses